kavaniraeleson/Qualifyze/README.md

 ### Customer Evolution

-The `customer_evolution.sql` transformation in `transformed_data` addresses the business question related to customer evolution.
+The `customer_engagement_evolution.sql` transformation in `transformed_data` addresses the business question related to customer evolution.

 #### Transformation Logic:

 - Identifies customers who transitioned from individual audit requests to subscription models.
 - Uses the `raw_data_requests` and `raw_data_credit_packages` tables.
 - Utilizes the `CASE` statement to categorize customers based on their audit types.
-- Generates a `customer_evolution` table.
+- Generates a `customer_engagement_evolution` table.

 ### Subscription Data Integration